-As a graduate, I am now pursuing a career in theatre directing at drama school!
+As a Masters graduate, I am now pursuing a career in theatre directing!
 And as I do so, I will continue to closely engage with texts in a refreshing and exciting manner.

 I have had the joy of teaching since I was 16!
 I started teaching through the 'Minimus Project' at Secondary School in which I taught a group of Year 4 Students Latin in a fun, accessible way.
 When I started University, I started tutoring privately in Primary and A Level English Literature and History, creating my own lesson plans tailored to each student.

 I also mentor in the Debate Mate program, in which I run an after school debating club in areas of low income.
 I act not only as a teacher, but also as a mentor to encourage students to aspire to bigger and greater things.
 It was a turning-point for me not only as a teacher but also as a person, and I cherish my mentor role deeply.

 I also tutor for a West London based tutor agency, Explore Learning, in which I teach a group of up to 6 students Primary and GCSE Level English and Maths.
 I was promoted to Head Tutor at the branch, the responsibilities including running the branch by monitoring the length and quality of lessons, assigning students to tutors, and registering students in and out of the centre.
 This required an understanding of each student and tutee, and also a confidence in meeting with parents to discuss academic feedback.